ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Here are more details on each part of the TNM system for gallbladder cancer:

-Tumor.
-Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the amount of cancer found in the gallbladder.
-Some stages are also divided into smaller groups that help describe the tumor in even more detail.
+Stages may also be divided into smaller groups that help describe the tumor in even more detail.
 This helps the doctor develop the best treatment plan for each patient.
 Specific tumor stage information is listed below.

 TX: The primary tumor cannot be evaluated.